"The Deep Freeze Story"

 strapped to their torsos.
 They were like Video Visigoths

-wrestling some gigantic electric Hydra with three heads.
+wrestling some gigantic electric Hydra with two heads.
 On

 stage were three refrigerator sized studio cameras on big